Immunization FAQ

 1. What are the approved CPR programs?

-BLS course cards dated for completion on or after January 1, 2023, must have a hands-on component for successful renewal of the Immunizing Pharmacist Permit.
+BLS course cards dated for completion on or after January 1, 2023, must have a hands-on component for successful renewal of the Immunizing Pharmacist Permit, Intern, or Pharmacy Technician.

 • American Red Cross